1

 Worker Model

-Use capped exponential backoff with jitter for 429, transient 5xx, and network timeouts.
-Do not retry validation errors, missing auth, unsupported route families, or access-gated requests without changing the input.
+Use capped exponential backoff with jitter for429, transient 5xx, and network timeouts.
+Do not retry validation errors, missing auth, route families outside the current API, or access-gated requests without changing the input.
 A fast fail is better than an expensive loop that repeats the same invalid request.

 Measurement

-Create this packet before running broad history pulls, replay jobs, generated scripts, or high-concurrency clients.
+Create this checklist before running broad history pulls, replay jobs, generated scripts, or high-concurrency clients.